 Buying a property is probably the biggest investment you’ll ever make.
 So it makes sense to seek an objective appraisal and have a thorough Home Survey to highlight any defects, issues and associated repairs needed to put things right.

+One common thing we’re asked by clients is what are the biggest red flags on a house survey.
 Whether you are a first-time buyer or an existing homeowner, being aware of the condition of the property is important, not only for your own peace of mind, but also in order to make informed decisions on any actions that need taking.
 A proper survey conducted by a chartered surveyor will also help you to ascertain an accurate valuation of the property, to avoid property underinsurance – which can be very costly.

 What type of house survey should I choose?

-Before we look at the most common HomeBuyer Report problems, it’s important to quickly explain the differences between the two types of survey: a Building Survey and a HomeBuyer Survey.
+Before we look at the most common HomeBuyer Report problems, it’s important to quickly explain the differences between the two types of survey: a Building Survey and a HomeBuyer Survey

 At a glance: